Reactions to the execution of Saddam Hussein: Opposition

 Terry Davis, Secretary General of the Council of Europe, an international organization of which almost all European states are members, made an official statement condemning the execution: "The trial of Saddam Hussein was a missed opportunity ...
-It was an opportunity for Iraq to join the civilised world.
-The former Iraqi dictator was a ruthless criminal who deserved to be punished, but it was wrong to kill him.
+It was an opportunity for Iraq to join the civilized world.
+The former Iraqi president was a ruthless criminal who deserved to be punished, but it was wrong to kill him.
 Saddam Hussein is no longer paying for his crimes; he is simply dead ...
 The death penalty is cruel and barbaric, and I call on the Iraqi authorities to abolish it.
-It is late, but not too late, for Iraq to join the great majority of civilised and democratic countries in the world who have already abolished the death penalty."
+It is late, but not too late, for Iraq to join the great majority of civilized and democratic countries in the world who have already abolished the death penalty."

-Perhaps one of the most vocal European leaders has been Romano Prodi, the Prime Minister of Italy, who announced that his government would be campaigning at the UN for a worldwide moratorium on the death penalty.
-A number of Italian political figures and parties have expressed disgust at the execution, and Prodi plans to use Italy's recent admission as a temporary member of the UN Security Council to campaign the General Assembly to adopt a moratorium.
+Perhaps one of the most vocal European leaders was Romano Prodi, the Prime Minister of Italy, who announced that his government would be campaigning at the UN for a worldwide moratorium on the death penalty.
+A number of Italian political figures and parties expressed disgust at the execution, and Prodi planned to use Italy's recent admission as a temporary member of the UN Security Council to campaign the General Assembly to adopt a moratorium.

-In Turkey, the leader of the main opposition Republican People's Party, Deniz Baykal, expressed sorrow over the execution of Saddam Hussein, saying, "It is impossible to understand the rejoicing of those who put pressure on every country, including Turkey, for years to abolish the death sentence."
+In Turkey, the leader of the main opposition Republican People's Party, Deniz Baykal, expressed sorrow over the execution of Saddam, saying, "It is impossible to understand the rejoicing of those who put pressure on every country, including Turkey, for years to abolish the death sentence."

 Hamas called the execution of Saddam a "political assassination."
-Saudi Arabia expressed "surprise and dismay" and regretted the "politicisation" of the trial.
+Saudi Arabia expressed "surprise and dismay" and regretted the "politicization" of the trial.

-A Reuters reporter based in Afghanistan cited a top Taliban commander saying the death of Saddam Hussein "will boost the morale of Muslims.
+A Reuters reporter based in Afghanistan cited a top Taliban commander saying the death of Saddam "will boost the morale of Muslims.
 The jihad in Iraq will be intensified and attacks on invader forces will increase."
 Fauzan Al Anshori, from the Islamic group of Majelis Mujahidin Indonesia, said Bush, too, should stand trial.
 "Given the crimes blamed on Saddam, it is unfair if George Bush is not also put before an international tribunal", he said.
 "Saddam was executed for killing 148 people, Iraqi Shi'a Muslims, while Bush is responsible for the killing of about 600,000 Iraqis since the March 2003 invasion."

 Respect and concerns

 Many other governments, including Canada, Indonesia, Pakistan, Thailand, and Greece, expressed concerns and wishes for stability in Iraq, without passing judgment on whether or not Saddam should have been executed.
-Respect for the Iraqi judicial process and the judgment in this case was expressed by many other leaders and government officials, including those of Afghanistan, the People's Republic of China, Japan, the Czech Republic, France, Germany, Iceland, Ireland, the United Kingdom, Australia, and New Zealand.
+Respect for the Iraqi judicial process and the judgment in this case was expressed by many other leaders and government officials, including those of Afghanistan, China, Japan, the Czech Republic, France, Germany, Iceland, Ireland, the United Kingdom, Australia, and New Zealand.